collinsugwu/Patricia-test./readme.md

 ```

 ## Explanations
-  The "p"roject uses J"WT" (Json "W"eb "T"oken) for authentication but goes a "step further" in using RSA encryption for encrypting "and decrypting the token".
+  The project uses JWT (Json Web Token) for authentication but goes a step further in using RSA encryption for encrypting "and decrypting the token.

 <!-- ROADMAP -->
 ## Roadmap